 Serena smiled a small smile and said into her coffee, “that’s great.

 “You should call her,” Tilly said.
 “I’m sure she’d love to hear from you.”

-Serena set down her coffee but didn’t look up from coffee cup as she said, “is that what you wanted to talk to me about?” she asked.
+Serena set down her coffee and didn’t look up from it as she said, “is that what you wanted to talk to me about?” she asked.

 “Well… no,” Tilly admitted.
 “But she really does miss you, you know.”

 Serena’s brow furrowed.
 “Yeah,” she said.
 “I miss her too.
 But… well, you know.
 Maybe I’ll see her at Christmas or something.”

 “Well,” Tilly said, glancing at me, slightly nervous.
 “We’re actually here to ask you about — about a motel you might have stayed in last summer.
 With Madelyn Sexton.”